HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 Moving one to the queue timings with another handful of `sed` magic.
-This time Excel doesn't cut it, but [R](http://www.r-project.org/) is probably an old friend to anyone srious with performance analysis, and stats in general.
+This time Excel doesn't cut it, but [R](http://www.r-project.org/) is probably an old friend to anyone serious with performance analysis, and stats in general.

 Distribution of the queueing timings used to look like this: